4 Secrets to Plant Based Weight Loss

 Starch is the foundation of the healthiest human diet according to long-term studies.
 We have been misled to fear all carbs when really we should be concerned only with staying away from refined carbohydrates which are indeed poison to all living beings!

 I am deadly serious. flour and sugar cause more heart disease, diabetes and related death than anything else we are doing.
+More than genetics, more than toxins in the air, and more than just simple aging.

 We have a predominance of ptyalin in our saliva for breaking down starchy foods.
 Other primates rely on leafy greens for their main source of calories.